PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

-where the first term is conventionally referred to as \textit{local conditional mutual information} and the second term relates to the conditioning, i.e.\ to using $\bar{m}^{f^Y_c}_{Y\!Z|x}=\bar{m}^{f^Y_c}_{Y|x}$ instead of $\bar{m}^{f}_{Y|xz}$, which is inevitable if one insists on comparing only objects that share a common conditioning as it was done in the regression case, see \Cref{app-sec:derivationinteraction} for details.
-Also the occurrence of the first term is naturally explained by the fact that classifier and data distribution are tied (through marginalizing the class label $c$) in the sense that information difference on the left-hand-side also yields a term that just quantifies the information difference on the level of the input features.
+where the first term is conventionally referred to as \textit{local conditional mutual information}.
+The second term relates to the conditioning, i.e., to using $\bar{m}^{f^Y_c}_{Y\!Z|x}=\bar{m}^{f^Y_c}_{Y|x}$ instead of $\bar{m}^{f}_{Y|xz}$, which is inevitable if one insists on comparing only objects that share a common conditioning, as it was done in the regression case, see \Cref{app-sec:derivationinteraction} for details.
+Also the occurrence of the first term is naturally explained by the fact that classifier and data distribution are tied (through a constraint on the joint distribution \Cref{eq:defnointeraction}) in the sense that the information difference on the left-hand-side also yields a term that just quantifies the information difference on the level of the input features.
 These terms are not specific to \pd{} but naturally appear also in other formalisms such as Shapley values in a classification setting, see \Cref{sec:shapley}.
-Lastly, it is worth stressing that the \emph{no-interaction} property singles out logarithmic differences in \Cref{eq:defmhat} and does not hold for other popular difference measures such as raw probabilities or log-odds \cite{Sikonja2008Explaining}, see \Cref{app-sec:derivationinteraction}.
+Lastly, it is worth stressing that the \emph{no-interaction} property singles out logarithmic differences in \Cref{eq:defmhat} and does not hold for other popular difference measures, such as raw probabilities or log-odds \cite{Sikonja2008Explaining}, see \Cref{app-sec:derivationinteraction}.